hippiehunter/dblbook/src/guessing_game/guessing_game.md

 stty(0) ; Enable .NET console input
 ```

 DBL has multiple ways to read input from the console.
 The `stty` statement is used to enable the .NET console input.
-This is necessary to use the `Console.ReadLine()` method in the program, and it's mutually exclusive with other console input methods.
+This is necessary for using the `Console.ReadLine()` method in the program, and it's mutually exclusive with other console input methods.

 ```dbl
 Console.WriteLine("Guess the number!")